 For standard receivers it is necessary to use two normal and one special cable.
-Three connectors from the special cable should be plugged into the receiver and the end of this cable to the unit.
+Three connectors from the special cable should be plugged into the receiver and the end of these cables to the unit.

-The unit is powered by two cables from the receiver connected to AUX and RUD positions.
-The Throttle cable should be connected to the receiver as well.
+The unit is powered by two cables from the receiver.
+These are connected to the AUX and RUD positions.
+The Throttle (ESC or Throttle servo) should be connected to the receiver.

-The easiest way you can start connect RUD with Rudder output in the receiver.
-Then continue with AUX which should be connected to the Gyro Gain channel output.
-Next, connect the Aileron, Elevator and Pitch (Aileron 2) channels.
+The easiest way you can start is to connect a cable between the RUD port with Rudder output of the receiver.
+Then continue with the AUX port which should be connected to the Gyro Gain channel output of the receiver.
+Next, connect the Aileron, Elevator and Pitch channels.
 If you are not sure whether you have the correct output or not, you can plug in one servo and power the unit to verify that your connection is correct.
 This can be repeated for each servo.
-The diagnostics tab is very helpful too.
+The Diagnostic tab in the software is very helpful too, because you can see whether the connection is correct even without connected servos.